mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 This is an indication that we're emitting CommonJS modules!
 Let's try running
-this program with `node` one more time
+this program with `node` one more time.

 ```sh
 node packages/hello-ts/dist/index.js